fanpu/autolab-docs/docs/lab.md

 ### Writeup directory
 The `hello/writeup` contains the detailed lab writeup, either html or pdf file, that students can download from the Autolab front end.

+## FAQ
+#### Why is Autolab not displaying my stdout output?
+Autolab always shows the stdout output of running make, even when the program crashed or timed out.
+However, when it does crash and the expected autoresult json string is not appended to the output, parsing of the last line will fail.
+If this happens, any stdout output that is longer than 10,000 lines will be discarded (Note that this limit does not apply when the autoresult json is valid).